Why do we call it the Circle of Hope?--Teresa's Story

-So, while she did chemotherapy, she came into work every day--even when she was so ill and vulnerable that nobody else could go into her studio for fear of killing her with the common cold.
+So, while she underwent chemotherapy, Teresa came to work every day--even when she was so ill and vulnerable that nobody else could go into her studio for fear of killing her with the common cold.
 We slid cards under her door, emailed her jokes that we probably shouldn't have (just to hear her laugh through the door), found her wild wigs to wear and worked extra hard to make sure she wasn't overextending herself.

-And we started the Circle of Hope.
+That's when we started the Circle of Hope.
 We asked bead makers and lampwork artists to donate a handmade bead.
-We collected them into a single necklace, a circle of hope for a cancer-free future, and offered it up for auction at the Bead and Button® Show in Milwaukee, Wisconsin, to raise money for breast cancer research.
+We collected them into a single necklace, a "circle of hope" for a cancer-free future, and offered it up for auction at the Bead and Button® Show in Milwaukee, Wisconsin, to raise money for breast cancer research.
 We did it again the next year.

-And we kept on doing it for over ten the years, the Circle of Hope has grown and changed.
-We no longer string the beads into a single necklace--we discovered that more of our customers can get involved if we sell the beads individually.
-We saw how many want to be part of the Circle of Hope, but can't get to the Bead and Button show--so we started offering the beads on our website instead.
-We learned that the bead makers and lampworkers have their own stories to tell about why they participate and there is meaning behind the beads they share with us--so we made a place for them to tell those stories.
-We've seen many of our Jewelry-Making Contest Winners create beads for the Circle of Hope: artists such as Ezartesa, Michela Verani, Julie Anstaett and others.
+And we kept on doing it.
+Over the years, the Circle of Hope grew and changed.
+We no longer strung the beads into a single necklace--we discovered that more of our customers could get involved if we sold the beads individually.
+We saw how many wanted to be part of the Circle of Hope but couldn't get to the Bead and Button show--so we started offering the beads on our website instead.
+We learned that the bead makers and lampworkers had their own stories to tell about why they participated and there was meaning behind the beads they shared with us--so we made a place for them to tell those stories.
+Many of our Jewelry-Making Contest Winners created beads for the Circle of Hope: artists such as Ezartesa, Michela Verani, Julie Anstaett and others.

-And we're thrilled to discover not every story about breast cancer ends the way Teresa's did.
-So we've started celebrating the successes, too.
-We've worked with a lot of breast cancer survivors since the Circle of Hope began, people like Marlynn and Tanya from our Customer Service Group and Diann, who fought the disease to a standstill and have been in remission for years.
+Not every story about breast cancer ends the way Teresa's did.
+We started celebrating the successes, too.
+We've worked with a lot of breast cancer survivors since the Circle of Hope began, people like Marlynn and Tanya and Diann, who fought the disease to a standstill and have been in remission for years.

-100% of every Circle of Hope sale goes to fund breast cancer research.
+100% of every Circle of Hope sale went to fund breast cancer research.
 Every cent.
-We don't use a penny of it for ourselves.
+In Teresa's honor, we pledged never to keep a penny of it for ourselves.

 How did you like this resource?
 Your feedback helps us provide resources that matter to you most.